Nigeria at the 2012 Summer Paralympics: Background

 Babagana Ali was quoted by the BBC as saying of the 2012 Paralympics, "Paralympics is a clear indication to disabled persons in Nigeria and Africa alike that they can something good with their lives better than begging. [...]
 It also challenges African leaders to assist people with disability because they can equally bring pride to their countries."

 In many parts of Black Africa, people who have disabilities that include insanity, and physical disabilities such as impairments and deformities often face cultural barriers to participation because of attitudes related to their disabilities.
 These include beliefs that they acquired their disabilities because their parents were witches or they are wizards.
 Their disability is often seen as a result of a personal failing on their part.
 As such, there is often tremendous cultural pressure for people with physical disabilities to remain hidden and out of the public eye.
 In many places, they are perceived to be monsters in need of healing.
 This is the context to which Nigerian Paralympians engage both society and sport internally, in their own country.

 Following the success of the Nigerian team at the Paralympics in recent cycles, there were some changes in attitudes towards people with disabilities in the country.
 An idealized body in a Nigerian context sometimes became a superperson in their cyborg body, overcoming problems with corruption, lack of funding and other barriers to succeed at the highest level in society.

-Success at the 2012 Paralympic Games also assisted some Paralympians in becoming primary breadwinners, something they had not been able to accomplish prior to their medal-winning achievements.
-They were able to do so in part because of the education they had attained.

 Nigeria was also a beneficiary of the London Organising Committee of the Olympic and Paralympic Games (LOCOG)'s International Inspiration project as part of the LOCOG's efforts to leave a lasting impact as a result of the city hosting the Olympic and Paralympic Games.
 A program was held in the country to train educators and coaches on how to be inclusive of people with disabilities and girls when delivering physical education programs.
 The program estimated 220,00 children would benefit from their efforts.
 800 teachers and coaches were trained when the program was active.